Philosophy of the Machine

 Your Teacher: Seán McFadden

-He works for the Psychometrics Center in Cambridge,
+He worked for the Psychometrics Center in Cambridge,

 before which he researched phenomenological theories of consciousness at the Leverhulme Center for the Future of Intelligence in Cambridge University.